 ELEMENTS OF EFFECTIVE INSTRUCTIONAL DESIGN

 Easy Navigation: We use both the UX and copy to make the purpose and expectations of each part of the training clear for the learner so they can focus on attaining the learning skills.

 Targeted Activities: We look at the learner’s motivation, knowledge, and skill gaps to create a learner experience that will make the greatest impact while respecting the learner’s time.
 Incorporating activities like microlearning, interactive video and gamification are some options.

 Engaging, Contextualized Content: Learning is most effective when there is a clear connection to how they can use it on the job.
 This means we try to bring as much of the work environment and the real issues learners face into the training.
 Adding an effective feedback loop or an interactive video are examples how to enhance that learner’s experience.

 Transfer and Performance Support Tools: Training is only successful if learners apply their skills to real life.
-This is accomplished by including job-aids, action-planners, and prompts for them to take to their managers.
+Instructional design companies accomplish this by including job-aids, action-planners, and prompts for them to take to their managers.

 Small, easily accessible bursts of learning have become increasingly popular in today’s training industry.
 Learners like them because they can learn something new without spending a whole workday in a classroom, and we like them because they allow us to cut to the chase.
 Microlearning is a perfect strategy for companies that value the flexibility of their workforce and like their learning to be dispersed as quickly as possible.